develost/OLD_mywebsitegen/content/index.md

 {{ website.cell('333663','') }}
 #About
-We are a small group of people using open space technology as the approach to design and build better useful software.
+**develost.com** is one-man band. <br>
 <br>
-What is **Open Space Technology**?
+What is Open Space Technology?

+- is the approach I use to design and build better useful software
 - is an approach to purpose-driven leadership [more](http://en.wikipedia.org/wiki/Open_Space_Technology)
 - is a simple way to run productive meetings  [more](http://openspaceworld.org/)